Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| Purpose explains why the business exists beyond making money.
+What is the purpose of the business valuation?
+Divorce, expropriation, tax reasons, internal use, or dispute with partners, shareholders, or directors?
+Purpose also explains why the business exists beyond making money.
 A clear, lived-in purpose aligns decision-making, attracts customers, and sustains value during stress.
 Businesses without a defined purpose drift, and drift destroys valuation faster than bad accounting. |

 | Factor 2.
 History |